spatie/laravel-database-mail-templates/README.md

 If you want to use the [default `MailTemplate` model](#default-mailtemplate-model), all that's left to do is run `php artisan migrate` to create the necessary `mail_templates` table.
 No need to publish the migrations.

-If you plan on creating a [custom `MailTemplate` model](#custom-mailtemplate-model) continue by publishing the migrations to further modify:
+If you plan on creating a [custom `MailTemplate` model](#custom-mailtemplate-model) continue by publishing the migrations:

 ```bash
 php artisan vendor:publish --provider="Spatie\MailTemplates\MailTemplatesServiceProvider" --tag="migrations"